Exergy of an open continuous medium: Introduction

 Exergy, a term coined by Z. Rant \cite{rant}, is defined in words as "the maximum useful work possible during a process that brings the system into equilibrium with a heat reservoir, reaching maximum entropy" \cite{perot}.
-Indeed, the precise definition of such a quantity can be found, without receving any special naming, in the renowned book of statistical physics by L. Landau \cite{landau}, specifically in sections "Maximum work" and "Maximum work done by a body in an external medium" where the commonly known expression of exergy is quoted: \be B = U + p_R V - T_R S \ee where $U$, $V$ and $S$ are the internal energy, volume and entropy of the system while $p_R$ and $T_R$ are the constant pressure and temperature of the environment, a large thermal reservoir the system is supposedly in contact with.
+Indeed, the definition of such a quantity can be found, without receving any special naming, in the renowned book of statistical physics by L. Landau \cite{landau}, specifically in sections "Maximum work" and "Maximum work done by a body in an external medium" where a commonly known expression of exergy (even though not the most general, as we will see) is quoted: \be B = U + p_R V - T_R S \ee where $U$, $V$ and $S$ are the internal energy, volume and entropy of the system while $p_R$ and $T_R$ are the constant pressure and temperature of the environment, a large thermal reservoir the system is supposedly in contact with.